robric/wiki-contrail-controller/RBAC.md

 With release of RBAC, multi-tenancy flag is being deprecated.
 Multi-tenancy name was a misnomer because Multi tenancy is an inherent feature of Contrail while the knob enforced admin only access.

 Multi-tenancy knob must be removed from configuration files for RBAC to take effect.
 If multi-tenancy flag is present in configuration file, aaa-mode setting will be ignored.

+## cloud_admin_role
+By definition a user with cloud admin role has full access to everything.
+Name of this role is configured by **cloud_admin_role** in API server.
+BY default this is equal to "admin".
+This role must be configured in keystone.

 # Utilities
 ## rbacutil.py